ga4gh-beacon/variant-query-types/docs/variant-scouts-home.md

 The outcome of this scout would be a document summarising points 1-3, and building on the previous Genomic variants document.
 It could, for example, take the form of a submitted article.
 Importantly, we envision that the group - in coordination with other standards groups from GA4GH and beyond - will provide solid "variant query standard blocks" - not necessarily limited to Beacon implementations; thereby providing an overarching harmonization of federated variant discovery tools and implementations.

+## VRSification

+From ongoing Beacon Scouts work and coordination with the Genomic Knowledge Standards work stream we have come to the overall agreement that future Beacon variant standards and queries will adopt the VRS v2+ standard to the largest extent possible.
+In reality this (probably) translates into

+* Beacon v2+ inlining or referencing VRS schemas
+* variant queries using VRS terms and structures or referring to them (since query parameters might require different structures from definition parameters)

+We've started to refer to the developing VRSified query options as "*VQS*" (*V*ariation *Q*uery *S*tandard).

 ## Material & References

 * Beacon v2 [Variant Queries documentation](http://docs.genomebeacons.org/variant-queries/#genomic-variant-queries)